 What the research shows us is that surgeons to be on the look out, 97% of the time it is not the discs causing pain.
 The MRI can be misleading and send a patient to surgeon with a “disc problem.”

-Damaged ligaments after surgery
+Damaged ligaments after surgery a cause of post-surgical pain

-Researchers in Germany take the idea of discs vs ligaments a step further, they suggest that while surgery can repair the obvious problems of disc disease and be successful, the surgeon must be keenly aware that soft-tissue damage, the ligaments and supportive structures of the spine, can be significant and severe and the surgeons must balance surgical and non-surgical intervention to prevent surgical failure.(10)
+Researchers in Germany take the idea of discs vs ligaments a step further, they suggest that while surgery can repair the obvious problems of disc disease and be successful, the surgeon must be keenly aware that soft-tissue damage, the ligaments and supportive structures of the spine, can be significant and severe and the surgeons must balance surgical and non-surgical intervention to prevent surgical failure.(8)

 PRP for Back Pain